-Nursing home abuse and neglect are particularly odious crimes due to the vulnerable nature of the victim.
+Nursing home abuse and neglect are particularly odious crimes due to the vulnerable nature of the victims.
 Reduced physical or cognitive function can leave residents dependent on their caregivers for the essentials of life.
 Victims may be afraid to speak out against violations of their rights.

 Physical or Sexual Abuse

-Assault is one of the easier types of abuse to recognize as bruising, broken bones, and other injuries can be difficult to hide.
-Victims may deny their mistreatment if they are afraid of the perpetrator, are ashamed of the assault, or have been threatened with retaliation for reporting.
+Assault is one of the easier types of abuse to recognize as bruising, broken bones and other injuries can be difficult to hide.
+Victims may deny their mistreatment if they are afraid of the perpetrator, are ashamed of the assault or have been threatened with retaliation for reporting.
 Promptly report any suspicious injuries or suspected sexual abuse.

 Nursing Home Neglect

-Nursing home residents are vulnerable to all kinds of financial exploitation by family members, caregivers, and even legal guardians.
-Misappropriating funds, taking or selling assets without permission, and failing to use the victim’s assets appropriately to support their well-being are all forms of financial exploitation.
+Nursing home residents are vulnerable to all kinds of financial exploitation by family members, caregivers and even legal guardians.
+Misappropriating funds, taking or selling assets without permission and failing to use the victim’s assets appropriately to support their well-being are all forms of financial exploitation.

-- Nutritious meals, daily exercise, social activities, and access to emergency care
+- Nutritious meals, daily exercise, social activities and access to emergency care.

-- Access to visitors, a telephone, and mail
+- Access to visitors, a telephone and mail.

-- Compassionate care that supports the well-being of residents
+- Compassionate care that supports the well-being of residents.

-If you are experiencing or have witnessed abuse, you must act fast.
-Our Brandon nursing home abuse lawyers are knowledgeable in Florida nursing home record-keeping requirements and will move quickly to protect the integrity of evidence that could prove vital to your case.
+At Nursing Home Abuse Center, our Brandon nursing home abuse lawyers are knowledgeable in Florida nursing home record-keeping requirements and will move quickly to protect the integrity of evidence that could prove vital to your case.